Noirebao/Multimodal_Federated/README.md

+# Latest News
+The latest version of the manuscript associated with this project has been accepted for publication in IEEE Transactions on Neural Networks and Learning Systems (TNNLS).

 # Prototype Mask and Contrast for Multimodal FL
 Official Implementation of paper "Incomplete Multimodal Federated Learning via Masking and Contrasting Prototypes".
 In this repository, we provide the implementation of the PmcmFL (**P**rototype **M**ask and **C**ontrast for **M**ultimodal **F**ederated **L**earning) algorithm.